 Caplan & Tamburino Law Firm, P.A. is here to provide the answers you need.
-Whether your charges involve marijuana, cocaine, prescription drugs, heroin, LSD, or some other controlled substance, we know how to help you.
-Our criminal lawyers have defended clients facing a variety of drug-related charges, such as those listed below.
+Whether your charges involve marijuana, cocaine, prescription drugs, heroin, LSD, or some other type of controlled substance, we know how to help you.

 - Sale of a controlled substance

 If you are facing any of these types of drug crimes, it is important to seek legal help as soon as possible.
 Our experienced drug crime defense attorneys in Minneapolis can help protect your rights, build a strong defense strategy, and work to achieve the best possible outcome for your case.

 Minnesota follows the federal government’s list of Scheduled Drugs to criminalize certain substances, with the Schedules arranged from one (I) to five (V).
 The potential penalties for illegally possessing, selling, distributing, or manufacturing these controlled substances are complex and will depend on many different factors, particularly the amount of the drug and the defendant’s prior criminal history.

 - Schedule I drugs: Considered highly addictive and with no medical uses.
 Examples include heroin, LSD, marijuana, ecstasy, methaqualone, and peyote.